 At Mango Bay, you can book an entire villa to yourself, decorated with Thai furnishing and equipped with a generous balcony overlooking the sea.
 Each villa is air conditioned with a private bathroom, television, WiFi and mini bar, as well as a terrace for enjoying your morning coffee.

 On site, there’s a restaurant serving up both international and local fare, perfect for a filling bite after a long day in the sun.
-The staff at Mango Bay Boutique Resort are also particularly helpful, especially when it comes to organizing a tour or excursion around Koh Tao.
+The staff at Mango Bay Boutique Resort are also particularly helpful, especially when it comes to organizing tours or excursions around Koh Tao.

 This is the perfect place to stay if you’re seeking some R&R, peace and quiet, and seclusion.
 That being said, if you do want to get out and about, the resort offers a boat to the pier twice a day.

 For the ultimate taste of island luxury, it doesn’t get much better than Jamahkiri Resort along Thian Og Bay in Koh Tao.
-It sits on top of a hill outside the island’s center, boasting breathtaking views from every angle.
+It sits on top of a hill outside the island’s center and boasts breathtaking views from every angle.

 Choose from a private room, suite, villa or bungalow and definitely splurge for one with a sea view.
 Each one has a large balcony for a fresh ocean breeze as soon as you wake up, as well as air conditioning, a private bathroom with a tub, and gorgeous decorations.

 The resort itself is absolutely stunning with plenty to do to keep you occupied.
-There’s a private beach, pool, and PADI certified diving center if you feel like hopping in the water.
+There’s a private beach, pool, and a PADI-certified diving center if you feel like hopping in the water.
 There’s also a full spa which offers massages and aloe vera body wraps, and facials are even offered in the garden!